voytech/tabulate/README.md

 Exporting data to external file formats can be tedious and cumbersome - especially when business wants to have reports covering vast majority of system functionalities.
 Writing every exporting method using imperative API directly will soon make code verbose, error prone, hard to read and maintain.
 In such cases You want to hide implementation details using abstractions, but this is additional effort which is not desirable.

-Tabulate tries to mitigate this little inconvenience by using powers of Kotlin DSL type-safe builders as consumer API.
+Tabulate tries to mitigate this little inconvenience by using powers of Kotlin DSL type-safe builders as consumer facing API.

 ### You may want to consider using `tabulate` if:

-- You need to export objects into:
+- You need to export collection into:
     - excel (xlsx),
-    - pdf (WIP - 0.2.0),
+    - pdf (version 0.2.0),
-    - cli (only plans)
+    - cli (roadmap plans)

 - Exported data needs to be table-formatted.